 - Be obedient in the direction God gives you

 - Ask God to see his hand active in your life

 If you are seeking guidance and direction and you are longing to hear the voice of God, pray this prayer to hear God’s voice in your life.

 Heavenly Father, I ask now; as I walk in boldness seeking you, as I prepare to take these steps, as I grab Your hand and lean into Your plans for me, that You would cover me in Your peace, still my restless and human heart, remind me of Your word through Your holy spirit, do not be far from me, but reach down from heaven and let Your presence be ever near me.

 I choose You because You first chose me, You pursued me with a relentless love, a love I cannot begin to fathom, a love that I know I do not desire, and yet Your love is unshakable.
 Lord I ask that you show me what my next step is.
 I long to hear your voice Lord, Light my path and my way and guide me in the ways you would have me go!
 I look to you, and follow your footsteps!
 I praise You name for Your goodness!
 Amen

-Seek God with all your heart to hear his voice
+Seek God with all your heart and listen for his voice

 Hearing God’s voice can be tough if you aren’t prepared to receive the message.
 My prayer for each of us is that we would be constantly positioned to be wrapped in the Lords words for us!
 Try these techniques and let me know how they work for you!